NickLiffen/ghas-enablement/README.md

 6. Update the `GITHUB_ORG` value found within the `.env`.
 Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script. **NOTE**: If you are running this across multiple organisations within an enterprise, you can not set the `GITHUB_ORG` variable and instead set the `GITHUB_ENTERPRISE` one with the name of the enterprise.
 You can then run `yarn run getOrgs`, which will collect all the organisations dynamically.
 This will mean you don't have to hardcode one.
 However, for most use cases, simply hardcoding the specific org within the `GITHUB_ORG` variable where you would like this script to run will work.

 7. Update the `LANGUAGE_TO_CHECK` value found within the `.env`.
-Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories. **Note**: Please make sure these are lowercase values, such as: `javascript`, `python`, `go`, `ruby`, etc.
+Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories. **Note**: Please make sure these are lowercase values, such as: `javascript`, `python`, `go`, `ruby`, `c#`, etc.

 8. Decide what you want to enable.
 Update the `ENABLE_ON` value to choose what you want to enable on the repositories found within the `repos.json`.
 This can be one or multiple values.
 If you are enabling just code scanning (CodeQL) you will need to set `ENABLE_ON=codescanning`, if you are enabling everything, you will need to set `ENABLE_ON=codescanning,secretscanning,pushprotection,dependabot,dependabotupdates,actions`.
 You can pick one, two or three.
 The format is a comma-seperated list.

 9.  **OPTIONAL**: Update the `CREATE_ISSUE` value to `true/false` depending on if you would like to create an issue explaining the purpose of the PR.
 We recommend this, as it will help explain why the PR was created; and give some context.
 However, this is optional.
-The text which is in the issue can be modified and found here: `./src/utils/text/`.
+The text which is in the issue can be modified and found [here](./src/utils/text/issueText.ts): `./src/utils/text/`.

 10. **OPTIONAL**: If you are a GHES customer, then you will need to set the `GHES` env to `true` and then set `GHES_SERVER_BASE_URL` to the URL of your GHES instance.
 E.G `https://octodemo.com`.